MarcusEaton/enigma/README.md

 To decrypt: set the machine back to the same state as that in which the message was encrypted (rerun the CLI) and use the cipher as the message.

 ## Web service
-Compile enigma.go for your OS/Arch ($ go build enigmaservice.go)
+Compile enigmaservice.go for your OS/Arch ($ go build enigmaservice.go)

 Run the executable ($ ./enigmaservice)